AguaClara/UASB/Reports and Manuals/UASB_RESEARCH_Spring_2019 _FinalDraft.md

 #### Data Analysis and Results

-As mentioned earlier the tipping bucket experiment, to test whether the water would be evenly distributed through the four pipes of the inlet system, UASB_R created a model with four partitions and tipped water from four different sides.
+As mentioned earlier the tipping bucket experiment, to test whether the water would be evenly distributed through the four pipes of the inlet system, UASB-R created a model with four partitions and tipped water from four different sides.
 A detailed top view of the model is shown in Figure 14.

 <p align="center">
 <img src="https://github.com/AguaClara/UASB/blob/master/Images/1.png?raw=true" width="300px"/></p>